reduxjs/reselect/README.md

 - **Selector API Enhancements**:

-  - Introduced experimental APIs: `createCurriedSelector` and `createCurriedSelectorCreator`, for more advanced selector patterns.
   - Removed the second overload of `createStructuredSelector` due to its susceptibility to runtime errors.
   - Added the `TypedStructuredSelectorCreator` utility type (_currently a work-in-progress_) to facilitate the creation of a pre-typed version of `createStructuredSelector` for your root state.